-Prerequisites: Acceptance into PTA program Co requisites: PTA 101, 206, 207, and 210

-This course is designed to provide the student with an understanding of: the human musculoskeletal system relative in the biomechanical elements of normal and abnormal human motion; physiology of exercise and its effects on movement and daily activity; and osteology and arthrology in relation to muscle action and joint mechanics.
+Prerequisites: Acceptance into PTA program Co requisites: PTA 101, 206, 207, and 210 human motion; physiology of exercise and its effects on movement and daily activity; and osteology and arthrology in relation to muscle action and joint mechanics.
 The study of goniometry, manual muscle testing, joint mobilization and athletic taping will also be presented.